centralinquiry/centralinquiry/contributing.md

 - Stay within the aesthetic and ethical boundaries of the Node_Zero world (cyberpunk, decentralized, post-collapse, seeking redemption)
 - Be respectful of other contributors
-- Avoid breaking the continuity of major canonical events unless it’s intentional and clearly marked.
+- Avoid breaking the continuity of major canonical events unless it’s intentional (and cleared with the maintainer)
-- You may create alternative timelines or speculative forks, as long as it's intentional and clearly marked.
+- You may create alternative timelines or speculative forks, clearly marked

 ---